jamesdamillington/BrazilInputMaps/README.md

 # BrazilInputMaps

-Creating inputs maps for CRAFTY-Brazil
+Manipulating MapBiomas (version 4) data for land cover maps to use in CRAFTY-Brazil